-If untreated asbestos-infested scalps remain untreated for a longer period of time, irreversible hair loss can occur.
-The hair falls out in clumps or can be easily and painlessly pulled out of the scalp.
+In case of prolonged untreated asbestos-related scalp infestation, irreversible (scarring) hair loss may occur.
+In this case, the hair falls out in clumps or can simply be pulled out of the scalp without pain.

 External therapyThis section has been translated automatically.

-- Scaling therapy with salicylic acid-containing external agents such as 10% salicylic acid oil/ointment (Rp221) or salicylic acid oil 2/5 or 10% with triamcinolone acetonide 0.1%.
-The oil containing salicylic acid should be spread generously on the scalp.
-Then cover the entire capillitium for several hours with a foil, as final as possible, and fix it with a tubular bandage (a towelling cap or a cotton cap, also a surgical cap is sufficient).
-Repeat the identical procedure the following day; after 2-3 days (also possible daily) wash out the hair thoroughly.
-Rising scales can be combed out with a large comb without a firm pull.
+Desquamative therapy with salicylic acid-containing externals such as 10% salicylic acid oil/ointment (Rp221) or salicylic acid oil 2/5 or 10% with triamcinolone acetonide 0.1%.
+Apply the salicylic acid-containing oil liberally to the scalp.
+Then cover the entire capillitium with a foil for several hours, if possible, and fix it with a tubular bandage (a terry cloth cap or a cotton cap, also surgical cap, is sufficient).
+Repeat the identical procedure the next day; after 2-3 days (daily is also possible) thoroughly wash out scalp hair.
+Sitting dandruff can be combed out with a large comb without a firm pull.

-- Alternative: After this keratolytic primary treatment, an occlusive treatment with topical glucocorticoids in O/W bases, such as triamcinolone cream(e.g. Triamgalen, Rp259 ) or a glucocorticoid-containing gel such as 0.05% betamethasone gel (e.g. Diprosis gel) has proven to be effective.
-Afterwards, again remove scaly plaques mechanically.
+Alternative: After this primary keratolytic treatment, an occlusive treatment with topical glucocorticoids in O/W bases, such as triamcinolone cream(e.g. Triamgalen, Rp259 ) or a glucocorticoid-containing gel such as 0.05% betamethasone gel (e.g. Diprosis Gel) has proven effective.
+Subsequently, mechanically detach scale plaques again.

-- Alternatively: local application with a tar-containing external agent (5%-10% Liquor carnbonis detergens in Lygal ointment).
+Alternatively: local applications with a tar-containing externum (5%-10% Liquor carnbonis detergens in Lygal head ointment).